KarlK90/yaemk-split-kb/docs/index.md

 ### No power

 Check for shorts between VDD and GND with a multimeter.
 Make sure that the USB-C sockets are soldered the their pads, if in doubt reflow with solder and flux.

+### LED chain broken or flickering LEDs

+Try to apply some pressure to first LED that doesn't work in the chain, if this turns on the led you have cold solder connection - reflow the led.
+Should that not work, try the last LED in the chain that does work properly, if that turns on other LEDs in the chain the problem was the again a cold solder connection - reflow the led.
+If all that doesn't help try to resolder these leds, even if applying pressure didn't help.
+If that doesn't solve the problem one of the leds is dead, replace with a new one.

 ## 2) Acrylic plate case